5 Benefits of Regular Exercise

 3. Increases energy levels - Physical activity delivers oxygen and nutrients to your tissues.
 It helps the cardiovascular system work more efficiently by circulating blood through your heart and blood vessels.
 When your heart and lungs work more efficiently, you'll have more energy to do what you enjoy.

 4. Helps you manage your weight - When you engage in physical activity, you burn calories.
 When you burn more calories than you take in, you lose weight.
-Taking the stairs instead of the elevator, walking during your lunch break, or moving around more can help add to your exercise output.
+Taking the stairs instead of the elevator, walking during your lunch break, or moving around more can help increase your exercise output.

 5. Promotes better sleep - Regular exercise helps you fall asleep faster and into deeper sleep.
 Sleep is brought on by chemicals released in your body, which are a by-product of your body burning sugar for fuel during the day.
 The more sugar you burn through exercise and physical activity, the more these chemicals are released, thus helping you sleep better and more profound.
 Regular exercise also improves the transition between the cycles and phases of sleep, making them smoother and more regular.
 Your productivity, mood, and concentration are greatly enhanced when you are well-rested.